TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/dropdown/Dropdown.md

 ```lua
 function Dropdown(Scope: Scope): (props: DropdownProperties) -> Frame
 ```
-Initializes the Dropdown component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a button that shows the selected item and a list of items in a dropdown when clicking on it.

 ## Default Syntax